-After doing this, close your browser and re-open it, now you will no longer be logged into the Gmail account.
-You will always be redirected to Sign-in page every time.
+After doing this, close your browser and re-open it.
+You will no longer be logged into your Gmail account.
+You will always be redirected to the Sign-in page every time.

-Chrome browser also restores the Cookies Session back when you re-open your Chrome browser.
-To avoid this, apply below steps.
+The Chrome browser also restores the Cookie Session when you reopen your Chrome browser.
+To avoid this, apply the below steps.

 - Open Chrome browser and go to the following URL